mojoaxel/awesome-regression-testing/README.md

 - [Visual Regression Test with WebdriverIO & WebdriverCSS](https://medium.com/@dalenguyen/visual-regression-test-with-webdriverio-webdrivercss-d7675a1812b2) - Tutorial using WebdriverIO and WebdriverCSS with Spec Reporter
 - [Automated screenshot comparison tests with headless Chrome, Puppeteer and Pixelmatch, in Bitbucket pipeline](https://jakobzanker.de/blog/automated-screenshot-comparison-test-with-headless-chrome-in-bitbucket-pipeline/)
 - [Automatic visual diffing with Puppeteer](https://meowni.ca/posts/2017-puppeteer-tests/)
+- [theheadless.dev](https://theheadless.dev) - Blog with practical guides and runnable examples on Playwright and Puppeteer.

 ## Slideshows, talks and videos